Department of Justice is now the Department of Communities and Justice. Find out more >

 For more information, including instructions on how to prepare your statement and to see a sample statement, see Written statements and evidence.

 If the applicant files their statements late after you have already filed your statements, you may be able to file an amended statement or another statement.
 If you think you want to do this, you should get legal advice.

-If the person doesn't do what the subpoena says they may be arrested and brought before the court.
-They will then need to explain why they didn't come to court.
+If the person doesn't do what the subpoena says, the Court can issue a warrant for their arrest and they will then need to explain why they didn't come to court.